Beatrix of the Netherlands: Abdication

 In a broadcast on national media on 28 January 2013, Beatrix announced her intention to abdicate on 30 April (Koninginnedag), when she would have been on the throne for exactly 33 years.
 Beatrix stated that it was time to "place the responsibility for the country in the hands of a new generation."
 Her heir apparent was her eldest son, Prince Willem-Alexander.
 She was the third successive Dutch monarch to abdicate, following her grandmother and her mother.
 The broadcast was followed by a statement from Prime Minister Mark Rutte who paid tribute to Beatrix, saying "Since her investiture in 1980, she has applied herself heart and soul to Dutch society."

 The royal transition, which included the inauguration of Willem-Alexander as king, took place on 30 April 2013.

 Post-abdication

 Beatrix continues to undertake some royal duties and is a patron of many organisations.
 She lives in the small moated Drakensteyn Castle near the village of Lage Vuursche, and a townhouse near Noordeinde Palace.
+As a result of her abdication, her style and title has reverted to Her Royal Highness Princess Beatrix of the Netherlands.